rohanmengade/game-dashboard/README.md

 3. Clean Code Development

 Class Names — Classes and objects should have noun or noun phrase:  GameData, UploadService Method Names —Methods should have verb or verb phrase names and indicate what they does: getId(),storeGameData(file) etc.
 A function shouldn’t have more than 3 arguments.
 In this code, it is 1 or 2 arguments.

-This was long and not very intuitive.